publishpress/publishpress.github.io/docs/free-pro/blocks.md

 $ npm run build_react_dev
 ```

-* For the Free repository, the compiled file is stored in `assets/blocks/blocks.js and frontend.js`
+* For the Free repository, the compiled files are `assets/blocks/blocks.js and frontend.js`.
-* For the Pro repository, the compiled file is stored in `assets/blocks/blocks-pro.js`
+* For the Pro repository, the compiled file is `assets/blocks/blocks-pro.js`.

 To compile/minify other specific javascript files, please refer to the scripts in `package.json`.